lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 }
 ```

-Here, the input is declared $mutable$, which means that any reaction is free to modify the input.
-If this reactor is the only recipient of the array or the last recipient of the array, then this will not copy of the array but rather use the original array.
+Here, the input is declared $mutable$, which means that any reaction is free to
+modify the input.
+If this reactor is the only recipient of the array or the last
+recipient of the array, then this will not make a copy of the array but rather use
+the original array.
 Otherwise, it will use a copy.
-By default, the assignment operator (`=`) is used to copy the data.
-However, the sender can also specify the copy constructor to be used by calling `lf_set_copy_constructor` on the output port.
+By default, the assignment
+operator (`=`) is used to copy the data.
+However, the sender can also specify
+a copy constructor to be used by calling `lf_set_copy_constructor` on the
+output port.

 The above `ArrayScale` reactor modifies the array and then forwards it to its output port using the `lf_set_token()` macro.
 That macro further delegates to downstream reactors the responsibility for freeing dynamically allocated memory once all readers have completed their work.